Nolan Arenado Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals and Nolan Arenado, who went 3-for-3 last time out, battle Roansy Contreras and the Pittsburgh Pirates at Busch Stadium, Saturday at 2:15 PM ET.
+The St. Louis Cardinals, including Nolan Arenado (batting .333 in his past 10 games, with a double, two home runs, six walks and eight RBI), take on starter Mitch Keller and the Pittsburgh Pirates at Busch Stadium, Sunday at 2:15 PM ET.

-In his last game, he reached base in all four of his plate appearances (3-for-3) against the Pirates.
+He is looking to bounce back after a four-strikeout performance in his last game against the Pirates.

 Nolan Arenado Game Info & Props vs. the Pirates